‘This Is Us’ Spoilers: Jack’s Death Gets More Obvious As Season Finale Nears

 WARNING: The following may contain spoilers as to how Milo Ventimiglia’s character Jack might have died in This Is Us.

 With just one more episode to go before Season 1 ends, we now closer to knowing the possible cause of Jack’s death in This Is Us.
-One thing is for sure; the season finale next week is going to “destroy” fans if the latest episode is anything to go by.
+One thing is for sure, the season finale next week is going to “destroy” fans if this last episode is anything to go by.

 E!
 Online reveals that they are not too happy with how This Is Us hinted Jack’s death.
 The hour-long emotional rollercoaster left fans hanging as to when the truth and reason about Jack’s death will be out.
-Seeing Jack driving a car in the last This Is Us episode is like waiting for the inevitable to happen, but it didn’t happen.
+Seeing Jack driving a car in the last This Is Us episode is like waiting for the inevitable to happen, but didn’t happen.
 There’s also cause for concern when Randall (Sterling Brown) shared his dream about Jack and William (Ron Cephas Jones) meeting together and sharing stories.
-With William’s death and Jack’s death, This Is Us fans who watched that part surely used a good deal of tissue and took deep breaths to calm down.
+With William’s death and Jack’s death both, This Is Us fans who watched that part surely spent a good deal of tissue and took deep breaths to calm down.

 Together again! #MyTwoDads #ThisIsUs???????????????????? pic.twitter.com/zqlo84N9St